daviddenton/fintrospect-example-app/README.md

 # building security system

 #### about
-This is a complete example application which uses the majority of the features of Fintrospect:
+This is a complete example application which uses the majority of the features of [http://fintrospect.io](Fintrospect):
 - HTTP request routing with automatic parameter marshalling and unmarshalling (Headers/Query/Path/Body)
 - HTTP clients with request creation and route spec reuse for Fake Server implementations
 - HTTP response building, including custom JSON library support (Json4S)